bincchitherock/eec-201/README.md

 additional investigations: effect of passband edge, transition bandwidth, and filter length on equiripple fir performance. alternation points were visually identified and counted to confirm chebyshev optimality.

-**extension:** the butterworth filter was also designed entirely without the signal processing toolbox — analog poles were placed manually, mapped to the z-plane via the bilinear transform, and the frequency response was evaluated directly from the transfer function definition.
+**extension:** the butterworth filter was also designed entirely without the signal processing toolbox. i.e., the analog poles were placed manually, mapped to the z-plane via the bilinear transform, and the frequency response was evaluated directly from the transfer function definition.

 ### ca4 — time-frequency analysis (stft and spectrograms)